Batman's rogues' gallery comes out for One Bad Day

 Save your sympathies, Batman and Robin!
 Years ago, Gotham City experienced a winter so icy that Mr. Freeze could live without his containment suit. 🌨@GerryDuggan and @ScaleraMatteo deliver a cold new take on Mr. Freeze this November! #BatmanOneBadDay pic.twitter.com/lDiiY14Z8rMay 17, 2022

+Following Bane, the next Batman: One Bad Day one-shot will focus on the shape-shifting Clayface in a story from writers Colin Kelly and Jackson Lanzing and artist Xermanico, as illustrated in the animated image accompanying the announcement.

+Gotham's stars don’t shine as bright as the ones in Hollywood.
+Batman chases Basil Karlo, aka Clayface, to L.A. where the villain is killing his way to fame in @cpkelly & @JacksonLanzing and @Xermanico's new one-shot, coming February 2023! #BatmanOneBadDay pic.twitter.com/Rcz8vPyY07May 17, 2022

-The pattern suggests that DC will be announcing these one-shots on the hour, and we'll update this post as more are added to the roster.
+DC is announcing these one-shots on the hour, and we'll update this post as more are added to the roster.
 Batman has a massive rogues' gallery with plenty of characters to choose from, so we have no way of predicting who will be included in Batman: One Bad Day.
 However, it's safe to assume that Bruce will have to use all his wits and technology to defeat them all.

 Batman: One Bad Day launches in September with a monthly release schedule.